SPF

 - SPF checks the hidden return-path domain, not the visible From address.

-- Do not treat SPF pass alone as a complete setup.
+- Do not treat SPF pass alone as a complete authentication setup.
 Check DKIM, DMARC, and alignment too.

 ## Fix Common Issues